Fontana, Gozo: History

 Fontana originated from the suburb of Victoria on the Rabat-Xlendi road.
-Its local name is "It-Triq tal-Għajn", (the way to the spring), and it took its name from a spring at the bottom of the road leading to Xlendi, known locally as "l-Għajn il-Kbira", (the big spring).
+It took its local name, "It-Triq tal-Għajn" (lit. the way to the spring), from a spring at the bottom of the road leading to Xlendi, known locally as "l-Għajn il-Kbira", (the big spring).
 Fontana is the Italian word for a spring.

-On the lower part of Fontana, on the right-hand side of the road to Xlendi, one cannot help but notice the evergreen Lunzjata Valley going up to the village of Kerċem.
-Local farmers are busy around all year long in this fertile part of Gozo.
+On the lower part of Fontana, on the right-hand side of the road to Xlendi, one cannot help but notice the evergreen Lunzjata Valley going up to the village of Ta' Kerċem.
+Local farmers are busy around the year in this fertile part of Gozo.

 The People

 Most of the fishermen that operated from the fishing village of Xlendi lived in Fontana.
 Also, some other people used to go hunting in the adjacent Lunzjata Valley.
 Later in the nineteenth century, they began setting aside part of the proceeds from their catches to construct a church.